nav Doctor nav Book Appt. nav Call Now

 What it means to patients:

-• No hospital overnight stay
+• No overnight hospital stay

-• Decreased risk of infection
+• Lower risk of infection

-• Less expense overall in healthcare
+• Less total cost in healthcare

 Biologic Joint Repair: Delay or Avoid Full Replacement